Mackay, Queensland: Retail

 Mount Pleasant Shopping Centre is the second major shopping centre in the Mackay region.
 It hosts department stores, supermarkets and other speciality outlets.
 Outside the main centre, a number of bulky-good outlets also operate, along with a six-screen Birch Carroll and Coyle cinema complex.

-The Mackay City Heart, located in the older city centre, is also another thriving part of the city.
-It is the home of many of the region's banks, law, accounting and other professional service firms.

 Local attractions

 Bluewater Trail

 The Bluewater Trail project, managed by the Mackay Regional Council, covers more than 20 km of dedicated pedestrian paths and bikeways.
 The primary purpose of the Bluewater trail is to facilitate pedestrian and cyclist-friendly activities that can be enjoyed anytime during the day or night.
 Now completed the track links several new attractions and tourism infrastructure pieces around the city including the Bluewater Lagoon, the Bluewater Quay and the Mackay Regional Botanic Gardens.
 It also incorporates the Sandfly Creek walkway through East Mackay, and the Catherine Freeman Walk which connects West Mackay to the city under the Ron Camm Bridge.

 Located in the south of Mackay, the Mackay Regional Botanic Gardens are the start of the Bluewater Trail.
 The gardens opened and replaced Queen's Park as Mackay's botanic gardens in 2003 containing an array of rare plants native to the Mackay area and Central Queensland.
 Before 2003, the area was commonly called The Lagoons, and is centred on the shores of a billabong that years ago formed part of the Pioneer River further to the north.

 Heading east past the Mackay Base Hospital and along the Catherine Freeman Walk, the Bluewater Lagoon emerges.
 Comprising three tiered lagoons, the lagoon is a free family-friendly leisure facility overlooking the Pioneer River in the heart of Mackay's city centre.
 A waterfall connects the two main lagoon areas, which vary in depth up to 1.8 m.
 Similar to the well-known Streets Beach at the South Bank Parklands in Brisbane, the lagoon is a popular summertime attraction for locals and visitors.

 Further east along the trail is Bluewater Quay.
 As part of Queensland's 150th anniversary celebrations, $12 million has been invested into the transformation of River Street, to the immediate east of the Forgan Bridge.
 The street now has various public amenities including access to a new viewing platform, upgraded fishing jetty, stage areas, cafes and space for weekend markets.
 Being 250 m long, the quay is built around the historic Leichhardt Tree (which falls under the Nauclea evergreen variety), a common meeting point for new migrants to Mackay who arrived at the old Port district along River Street.

 The Bluewater Trail project has been very successful, gained significant recognition and received several awards: